NREL/rex/examples/NREL_Data/README.rst

   will download.
 - Each file includes 2 specific datasets that are tied to The API functionality.
 They are:

-  - ``metadata`` which contains a table of location specific metadata for each pixel/point/grid-cell of data.
+  - ``meta`` which contains a table of location specific metadata for each pixel/point/grid-cell of data.
 There are a few required metadata values, and no limit to additional metadata that can be included as deemed useful for the specific model.
 The required values are